oneaudit/katana-ng/README.md

    ...
 ```

 ✍️ With this flag, folders such as `/assets/` and `/assets/img/` will be crawled.
-However, note that these folders will still appear in the output, even if they couldn't be crawled due to errors like `403` or `404`.
+However, note that these folders will not appear in the output if the response status code was `404`.

 ## JSLuice Improved Support